 As seen quite often on TV programs such as Channel 5’s The Hotel Inspector, where Alex Polizzi often advocates the need for a definite line between family and business relationships, one cannot affect the other for a moment.

-So, if you’re already working with your family or considering it for the Franchise you’re thinking about then here are some practical tips you might find helpful:
+So, if you’re already working with your family or considering it for the Franchise opportunities you’re thinking about then here are some practical tips you might find helpful:

 Roles and Responsibilities.
 Create a description or what each person is responsible for and how this will be reviewed on a regular basis.